DigitalNatureGroup/Howland-VCCS-for-GVS-experiment-prototype/README.md

     Contributions are welcome!
 Please read CONTRIBUTING.md for more information.

 ## License:
-    This project is licensed under CERN-OHL-W-2.0
+    This project is licensed under CERN-OHL-W-2.0 for Hardware, and MIT for software.

 ## Contact:
     shawnliu@digitalnature.slis.tsukuba.ac.jp or shawnliu092@yahoo.com